-- 1. On the Windows task bar, click the Start button, point to Settings, and then click Control Panel. - 2.
-Run the Services applet.
+- 1. On the Windows task bar, click the Start button, and then click Control Panel. - 2.
+In the Windows Control Panel, click on Administrative Tools. - 3.
+In the Administrative Tools windows, double-click the Services applet. - 4.
+In the Services applet, look for the service named "Relativity Data Server." - 5.

-Note On Windows 2000, Windows XP, or Windows Server 2003, it will first be necessary to double-click Administrative Tools.

-- 3. Look for the service named "Relativity Data Server." - 4.
 If the service status does not indicate "Started", click Start.
 If the status does not change to "Started", check the contents of the Windows Application Log.